r4m6/chess/README.md

 # chess.py
-simple, local, two player chess game written in python
+local, two player chess game written in python

+# to play simply drag and drop the images of the pieces
+# only correct turns are accepted

+## runs on python3

+## hasnt been tested on microsoft yet

+### improvements are welcome :) ###